jtauber/apostolic-fathers/README.md

 # Apostolic Fathers

-The Perseus / Open Greek and Latin Project text of Lake is currently being compared with the text in CCEL and in Logos by James Tauber and Seumas Macdonald to produce a correct text (and eventually) analysis.
+The Perseus / Open Greek and Latin Project text of Lake is currently being compared with the text in CCEL and in Logos by James Tauber and Seumas Macdonald to produce a corrected text (and eventually) analysis.

 See `NOTES.txt` for details of the process.